Marriage and Happiness: 18 Long-Term Studies

 There was one sentence in the results section of the meta-analysis about how the results were different for those studies which included people who had separated, rather than tossing them out of the marriage group: “These samples did not differ in the initial reaction; however, the rate of adaptation was significantly less negative in samples without any separations.”

 Translation: Negative adaptation means that people were getting less satisfied over time.
 If you take out the people who got separated and just look at the people who got married and stayed married, then the decrease in happiness is not as striking.
 That’s another way of saying what I’ve been saying all along: If you just look at the people who got married and stayed married, you are skimming off the top.
-You cannot generalize from just those people to offer blanket advice such as, Get married and you will be get happier (as Dan Buettner, author of The Blue Zones, actually did in the February/March 2013 issue of the AARP Magazine).
+You cannot generalize from just those people to offer blanket advice such as, "get married and you will be happier" (as Dan Buettner, author of The Blue Zones, actually did in the February/March 2013 issue of the AARP Magazine).
 Even the skimmed people did not get happier and stay happier.

-After 18 Failures to Show that Getting Married Increases Happiness, They Are Still Insisting that It Does
+After 18 Failures to Show That Getting Married Increases Happiness, They Are Still Insisting That It Does

 Too many social scientists simply are not going to give up on the claim that getting married makes you happier.
 Harvard Magazine recently reported that Dan Gilbert, Harvard professor and bestselling author of Stumbling on Happiness, delighted an audience by asking them “how many believed getting married led to happiness” and then proclaiming “you’re right!” to the people who raised their hands.